Insights

 5. Notices

-Any notices issued in relation to the property must be disclosed in the Vendor’s Statement.
-Some examples of these are notices issued by council in relation to an illegal structure erected on the property, notices issued by VicRoads in relation to road widening, notices in relation to compulsory acquisition.
+Any notices, order, declaration, report or recommendation of a public authority or government department issued in relation to the property must be disclosed in the Vendor’s Statement.
+Some examples of these are notices issued by council in relation to an illegal structure erected on the property, building notices in relation to combustible cladding, notices issued by VicRoads in relation to road widening, notices in relation to compulsory acquisition.

 6. Building Permits

-Details of any building permits issued in the previous seven years must be disclosed.
-Whilst not required, it is also good practice to include a copy of the building permit. occupancy permit, certificate of final inspection and domestic builders warranty insurance in the Vendor’s Statement.
+Details of any building permits issued in the previous seven (7) years must be disclosed.
+Whilst not required, it is also good practice to include a copy of the building permit, occupancy permit, certificate of final inspection and domestic builders warranty insurance in the Vendor’s Statement.

 7. Owners Corporation

-Where there is an owners corporation in existence (usually where there is common property affecting the property), the vendor must also provide relevant disclosures about the owners corporation.
-Most commonly, this is disclosed by way of a owners corporation certificate issued by the owners corporation manager.
-They must also attach the owners corporation rules, the prescribed information for purchasers, copies of any resolutions made at the last annual general meeting and any other documents prescribed as set out in section 151(4)(b).
-Where there is no owners corporation manager, it is important that the vendor still complies with its disclosure obligations.
+Where there is an owner’s corporation in existence (usually where there is common property affecting the property), the vendor must also provide relevant disclosures about the owner’s corporation.
+Most commonly, this is disclosed by way of an owner’s corporation certificate issued by the owner’s corporation manager.
+They must also attach the owner’s corporation rules, the prescribed information for purchasers, copies of any resolutions made at the last annual general meeting and any other documents prescribed as set out in section 151(4)(b).
+Where there is no owner’s corporation manager, it is important that the vendor still complies with its disclosure obligations.

 8. Growth Areas Infrastructure Contribution ("GAIC")